corgibytes/freshli-cli/README.md

 We are not sure how to handle documentation, such as this ReadMe, in different languages.
 If you have any suggestions or would like to help with translations please let us know using the contact information in the [Contributing](#contributing) section.

 ## Contributing
-If you have any questions, notice a bug, or have a suggestion/enhancment please let me know by opening [issue](https://github.com/corgibytes/freshli-cli/issues) or [pull request](https://github.com/corgibytes/freshli-cli/pulls).
+If you have any questions, notice a bug, or have a suggestion/enhancment please let us know by opening a [issue](https://github.com/corgibytes/freshli-cli/issues) or [pull request](https://github.com/corgibytes/freshli-cli/pulls).